pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 ```
 cd <- 0.6
 g <- 9.81
-b <- 0.6
+b <- 0.75
 ```

 T> To evaluate the Kindsvater-Carter formula, use the `sqrt()` function for a square root.
 The key to getting the formula right is to use parenthesis where appropriate.

 T> The dimensions in the formula are in metres, while the measurements in reality are in mm.
 You need to use `h / 1000` in all your formulas.
 The output of the formulas is in m^3^/s.

-With this information, open the first quiz and answer three questions, or go to the [next chapter](#tidyverse).
+With this information, open the first quiz and answer three questions.

-The [next chapter](#tidyverse) introduces the first case study and how to explore data using the Tidyverse libraries of R.

-## Further Study
-The [Base R Cheat Sheet](https://raw.githubusercontent.com/rstudio/cheatsheets/master/base-r.pdf) provides a comprehensive list of basic functionality in the R language.

 {quiz, id: q1, attempts: 10}
 # Quiz 1: Channel Flow Measurements